June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 <a href="Racial_Disparities.png" target="_blank">View Image in New Tab</a>

-# Poll Questions:
-### 7) Which country has a higher frequency of police violence?
-    A) Canada
-    B) The United States
-    C) They're about equal

-### 8) Which country has a greater racial disparity in incidents of police violence?
-    A) Canada
-    B) The United States
-    C) They're about equal

 # A brief history of the policing in Canada.

-This issue isn't restricted to America, it's pervasive in Canada as well and cannot be overlooked.
+Racism has been ingrained in the misson of the RCMP since its foundation.

 * The RCMP were created by Prime Minister John A. Macdonald.
 He got the idea for the Mounties from the Royal Irish Constabulary, a paramilitary police force the British created to keep the Irish under control.
 Initially called the "North West Mounted Rifles", their primary purpose to clear Indigenous people off their land.
 The name was changed to "North-West Mounted Police" because officials in the United States raised concerns that an armed force along the border was a prelude to a military buildup.
 This organization was renamed the Royal Canadian Mounted Police in 1904.
-If you want to learn more about the history of the RCMP, I suggest you listen to this [podcast](https://open.spotify.com/episode/1hiddm0ySVQUlJDBUtU0vj?si=jblh4sV5RMG7faychcMcQg) by The Secret Life of Canada
+* If you want to learn more about the history of the RCMP, I suggest you listen to these by [The Secret Life of Canada](https://www.cbc.ca/listen/cbc-podcasts/203-the-secret-life-of-canada/episode/15798131-s3-the-mounties-always-get-their-land-part-1) and [Commons](https://www.canadaland.com/podcast/the-police-2-the-secret-history-of-the-rcmp/)

 # Ordinal Data